-Each year, the Transcona BIZ hosts the Festival of Banners.
-This community initiative invites all schools in Transcona (part of the River East Transcona School Division) to participate.
-This fantastic project recognizes the artistic talent that exists in the Transcona community and strengthens the partnerships between local schools and the business community.
+Each year, the Transcona BIZ has hosted the Festival of Banners.
+This initiative invited all students in Transcona to participate in a project that recognized the artistic talent that exists in the community and strengthens the partnerships between local schools and businesses within the Zone.

-Each year, we select a different theme for the banners.
-The student artists use that theme to inspire their creations.
+Each year, we selected a different theme for the banners.
 Some themes from previous years include:

 2020 The Unofficial Bird of Transcona, the Flamingo